 Ellen, Tom Hannah, and Tish have written about their experiences of studying languages at King's, including their reasons for applying, the papers they chose, the work, social life, and application process.
 These pieces are well worth reading to get a sense of what King's MML is really like.

 Fellows in MML at King’s

-Rory O’Bryen (Director of Studies) is a University Lecturer in Latin American literature and culture who has published a book on Colombian literature, cinema and history, and is editing a book on Latin American popular culture.
+Rory O’Bryen (Director of Studies) is a Senior University Lecturer in Latin American literature and culture who has published a book on Colombian literature, cinema and history, and is editing a book on Latin American popular culture.
 His current and future research projects include a book on the novels of Roberto Bolaño (1953-2003), and a cultural history of the Magdalena River in Colombia.

 Christopher Prendergast is a Life Fellow in French (retired) who has published widely on nineteenth-century literature, culture and aesthetics.
 He edited the new Penguin translation of Proust’s A la recherche du temps perdu and his latest book, The Classic: Sainte-Beuve and the Nineteenth-Century Culture Wars was awarded the 2008 Gapper Prize by the Society for French Studies as the outstanding publication in that year on a French topic.

 Erika Swales is a Life Fellow in German (retired) who has written extensively on German drama and prose fiction of the 18th and 19th century, including studies on Adalbert Stifter, Gottfried Keller and Goethe.